shirsendu849/airflow_setup_repo/README.md

 # Overview
-Apache Airflow is a workflow orchestration tool.
+Apache Airflow is an open-source workflow orchestration tool.
 In this repository we will be go through with the steps to set up airflow in a AWS EC2 machine.
 We will install airflow using PyPI airflow package.

 # Prerequisites
 - AWS free tier account